The Rivers Isis and Cherwell, Wolvercote Common, the Oxford Canal, a tour through the City Centre with its Colleges & Oxford Castle and its Mound

 Three separate Short Extensions to the route are possible:

-To shorten the walk, there are buses from near the Plough Inn back to Oxford, by point in the walk directions.
+To shorten the walk, you can stay on the Oxford Canal past the footbridge leading to Wolfson College until you reach Bridge 243, beside Isis Lock 2, then take the path back to Oxford Railway station.
+Alternatively, there are buses from near the Plough Inn back to Oxford, by point in the walk directions.
 Or you could miss out the leg along the River Cherwell and instead walk (or take a bus) along Banbury Road back into Oxford.
 To omit or curtail the tour of the colleges head straight for the railway station once back in the city centre.

 The Saxons fording the River Thames with their oxen gave this place the name “Oxen-ford”.
 Robert d’Oilly took over Oxford in 1066, creating a Norman stronghold.
 Possibly the first college to be founded was Merton in 1264, although there had been a university for at least a century before this.
 A tavern argument between townspeople and scholars in 1354 resulted in a massacre, during which 14 inns or halls were ransacked and a number of chaplains scalped.
 Christ Church College in Oxford was Charles I’s headquarters during the Civil War, with New College cloisters used as a gunpowder store.
 In the sixteenth century, Cranmer, Ridley and Latimer were burnt at the stake in Broad Street.
 Gates at Balliol College still show scorch marks from the flames and there is a memorial to these Protestant martyrs in St Giles.
 The men’s colleges started admitting women in 1974.